Type of Journey

 Sujan Raj Mahal Palace: This exquisite hotel offers free WiFi, 3 restaurants, multiple dining venues, an on-site bar, and free private parking.

-Samode Haveli: The beautiful Samode Haveli is equipped with antique couches, painted arches, rich mosaic, air-conditioned rooms with a flat-screen cable TV, and a private bathroom with a bathtub.
+Samode Haveli: The beautiful Samode Haveli is equipped with antique couches, painted arches, rich mosaics, air-conditioned rooms with a flat-screen cable TV, and a private bathroom with a bathtub.